TristanThrush/perplexity-correlations/examples/get_error_and_bpb/README.md

 in the example configs.
 There will be subdirectories for each LLM.
 Right now, `error_and_bob_scheduler.sh` saves a job log for each model in `job_log.txt` - we reccomend that you implement this behavior with your scheduler too.
 You can monitor progress or errors by checking this log.
 Common issues may include:
 * The chunks are too big for a particular LLM's context.
-Youll either have to re-chunk the dataset or remove that LLM.
+You will either have to re-chunk the dataset with a smaller chunk size, or remove that LLM.
 * A model download (particularly for Meta) may require that you are logged into your Hugging Face account via huggingface-cli and that you have already accepted the terms of use by going to that model's Hugging Face page.
 * A model may run out of GPU memory.
 In `get_error_and_bpb.py` you can lower the default number for `--hf_llm_batch_size` and then try again.